 - Pacific Oaks' Credit for Learning from Experience option allows students in this program to accelerate their progress toward a bachelor's degree or entry into a master's program by waiving undergraduate credit for experience they have gained in the workplace.

 POC:Pasadena, CAPOC:Salinas, CAPOC:Visalia, CAPOC:Chico, CAPOC:Santa Cruz, CAPOC:Sacramento, CAPOC:Online

 Early Childhood Education and Development

-One implementation class and one fieldwork/observation class (specializations may require additional fieldwork)where students reflect on their work with younger and older children, adults and families.
+One praxis class and one fieldwork/observation class where students reflect on their work with younger and older children, adults, and families.
+(Specializations may require additional fieldwork.)

 Completion of an associate's degree or a minimum of 60 semester credits with a grade of "C" or higher from a college or university accredited by regional commissions.

 Applicants may also take CLEP (College Level Exam Program) tests to acquire credits.
 A maximum of 30 credits may transfer.

 Additional Ways of Earning Credit.

 Each stage of life poses a task to be accomplished.
 These tasks appear as a challenge and bring the chance for growth, but also a fear of failure and discomforting disequilibrium.
 Themes which begin in early childhood-attachment, separation, autonomy, accomplishment and failure-recur later in the life cycle.
 Understanding of their beginnings and knowledge of psychosocial developmental theories enables adults to be aware of the resolution of these themes in their own lives, as well as in children's lives.